FunnyWolf/Viper/docs/en/module/index.md

-# Module usage instructions
+# Module Usage Instructions

-You can quickly locate the required modules using the search function
+You can use the search function to quickly locate the module you need.